Anthony Ireland (basketball)

+Anthony Ireland - Waterbury, CT, Basketball star, Board of Education commissioner, President & CEO of Greater Waterbury YMCA.

-Anthony Ireland (born September 25, 1991) is an American former professional basketball player.
-A native of Waterbury, Connecticut, Ireland notably played collegiate basketball at Loyola Marymount University in Los Angeles, CA from 2010 to 2014 before embarking a professional career spanning across Europe.
+Anthony Ireland (born September 25, 1991) is an American former professional basketball player, Waterbury Public Schools Board of Education Commissioner, and President & CEO of the Greater Waterbury YMCA.A native of Waterbury, Connecticut, Ireland notably played collegiate basketball at Loyola Marymount University in Los Angeles, CA from 2010 to 2014 before embarking a professional career spanning across Europe.
+Ireland now serves as a member of the Waterbury Board of Education on the Building & School facilities committee, Finance committee, & as Chair of the School Personnel committee.

 College career

 Loyola Marymount University (2010–14)

 Ireland was a four-year standout for the Loyola Marymount Lions Men's Basketball program from 2010 to 2014 under the tutelage of Head Coach Max Good.
 He earned First Team All-WCC honors three times from 2012 to 2014.
 Ireland is considered one of the best players in school history, and was described by Coach Good and Los Angeles Times journalist Bill Dwyre as a tough, fearless player who used ball screens effectively, had deep 3-point range, and drove aggressively to the basket despite his small stature.

 During Ireland's sophomore season, the Lions recorded one of their winningest seasons in school history, posting a 21–13 record, 11–5 in WCC play.
 The Lions earned a postseason berth in the 2012 CollegeInsider.com Postseason Tournament, where they fell to Utah State in the quarterfinals.
 Ireland earned his first of three consecutive First Team All-WCC accolades.

 Ireland averaged over 20 points per game in his junior season while leading the Lions on an improbable run to the WCC Tournament Semifinals, despite finishing 1–15 in WCC play.
 The Lions season ended with a 66–48 loss to nationally No. 1 ranked Gonzaga.

 Ireland's senior season saw him dive further into the LMU record books, eclipsing the 2,000 career points mark and being named First Team All-WCC for a third time.
 However, the Lions finished in last place again in WCC play, leading to the firing of Coach Good.

 In 2019, Ireland was inducted into the LMU Athletics Hall of Fame.
 At the time of his induction, Ireland held the record for most games played in school history, ranked second all-time in assists and steals, third in total scoring, and fifth in 3-pointers made.